Big Dreams, Bright Futures

 We asked 17 of our 2017 graduates about their time on the hilltop and what they’re doing now.
 Their accomplishments are mighty impressive, and they’re just getting started.
 Read what they’re up to.

-Students attend St. Edward's for many reasons.
-Maybe you’re returning to finish your bachelor's degree, or you’re a temporary student.
-Maybe you want to supplement your bachelor's degree with additional credits ... or take a class purely for enjoyment.
+Maybe you’re returning to college to finish your bachelor’s degree, or you’re a temporary student.
+Maybe you want to supplement your bachelor’s degree with additional credits ... or take a class purely for enjoyment.
 Whatever your aspirations, we welcome you.

-On the hilltop, you’ll join students from 46 states and 58 countries who are as passionate about learning as you are.
-Our small class sizes and 13:1 student-faculty ratio guarantee you individual attention and a personalized educational experience from day one.
+On the hilltop, you’ll join students from 45 states and 57 countries who are as passionate about learning as you are.
+Our small class sizes and 15:1 student-faculty ratio guarantee you individual attention, meaningful learning opportunities and dedicated support that helps you reach your goals.

 Fall Application Deadline: July 1